quonaro/Specula/README.md

 - 💾 **Caching** - automatic saving of loaded specifications
 - ⭐ **Favorites** - ability to save frequently used specifications
 - 📱 **Responsive Design** - works on all devices
+- 🔌 **Standalone Integration** - easily embed Specula in any HTML page with a simple script tag

 ## Live Demo